 Free Co-Parenting Apps

 Let’s face it, not everyone gets along after a split or divorce.
 Free co-parenting apps are a great way for two separated parents to stay in contact without having to come face-to-face with each other.
-If this is the case then free apps like Gmail, text messaging apps and Google Calendar are a great way for separated parents to stay in touch.
+If this is the case, free apps like Gmail, text messaging apps and Google Calendar are a great way for separated parents to stay in touch.
 And you get the benefit of not having to talk to one another.

 Gmail allows you to send an email to the other parent letting them know about a child’s school event or other appointments.
 The parent receiving the email can send back a reply saying thank you, or please keep me informed of further events.